Aditi-Kumawat/Aditi-Kumawat.github.io/_pages/about.md

 Before joining the Technical University of Munich, I worked as a guest scientist at the Institute of Railways and Transportation at the University of Stuttgart from June to December 2019.
 I also served as a visiting researcher at the Chair of Structural Mechanics at the Technical University of Munich from February 2020 to August 2021.

 My research expertise encompasses computational modeling of railway track systems, wave propagation in elastic media, soil-structure interactions, and structural vibrations in residential buildings.
-Through my background in research and teaching, I have developed a strong foundation in mechanics, signal processing, structural dynamics, and wave propagation.
+Through my background in research and teaching, I have a fundamental understanding of mechanics, signal processing, structural dynamics, and wave propagation.

-I am actively seeking professional roles in numerical modeling and vibration analysis of structural systems, where I can apply and further develop my skills.
+I am actively seeking professional roles in computational modeling and vibration analysis of structural systems, where I can apply and further develop my skills.